 All of the category-winning pieces will be showcased at the prestigious annual exhibition of the Marwell International Wildlife Art Society

-in August 2012, in a special display alongside the work of 200 other artists and sculptors.
+in autumn 2013, in a special display alongside the work of 200 other artists and sculptors.
 The awards ceremony will take place on the opening night of the exhibition.

-- You can upload up to eight images
+- You can upload jpgs of up to eight artworks

-- Please fill in all necessary information fields on the form, marked with a star
+- Fill in all of the information fields on the form, marked with a star

 - All photo viewing software will do this in slightly different ways, so please ask a friend or relative to help you or search online.

-- You will not receive a confirmation email but a message onscreen thanking you for you entry.
+- You will not receive a confirmation email, but you should see a message onscreen thanking you for your entry.

-- If you are still experiencing problems please contact the BBC Wildlife team on 0117 3147366 or email our editorial assistant, Heather.
+If you are still experiencing problems please contact the BBC Wildlife team on 0117 3147366 or email our editorial assistant, Jo.